 In this way, it can be reflected that law on discrimination can directly affect the human resource management regimes followed within the business organizations.
 The legal provisions available in the country are directed to make the practices of the companies non discriminated and effective.

 The employment law of the UK is having quite specific and effective directives on gender and other types of discrimination within an organization.
-The legal orientation of the country regarding discriminatory behaviour of business organizations is also quite enhancing and incrementing up to a significant level.
+The legal orientation of the country regarding the discriminatory behavior of business organizations is also quite enhancing and incrementing up to a significant level.
 This phenomenon can be directly linked up with the human resource practices of business organizations in existing time period.
 The law related to discrimination has become quite strict which has guided the organizations to realigned practices related to recruitment and selection, employee performance evaluation and appraisal, employee retention policies and grievance handling measures adopted by the organization (Estreicher, 2010.).

 In regard to this, it is also quite essential for the management of the organization to have keen watch over it human resource management practices for the purpose of being ensured that any kind of discrimination within the organizational practices is avoided in the most efficient and effective manner.
 The development in the employee law perspectives against discrimination within the organization is directly and positively correlated with the human resource management practices as with the development of the law, the human resource management practices of the companies have also became quite refined and transparent so that it can be aligned with legal requirements (Sargeant, 2013).